Is Vitamin Water Good for You? An RD Answers

 As we documented in our article on is Liquid IV good for you, a medical review found that some flavoring ingredients and their metabolites may be harmful to human health.

 Vitamin A, vitamin C, vitamin B5, vitamin B6 and vitamin B12 make up a blend of added vitamins.
-We haven’t come across any convincing medical evidence that taking added vitamins has beneficial health effects other than for individuals with vitamin deficiencies.

-Vitamin Water Zero ingredients
+Is Vitamin Water Zero Healthier?

 This formulation contains some ingredients with questionable health effects that we already analyzed in the previous section: citric acid, natural flavors, and added vitamins.